HajimeFxOtoshi/Vue-TS-TSX-LaravelMix/README.md

 We have to replace module.rules for 'tsx' to use both 'babel-loader' and 'ts-loader'.

-I hope everyone have fun of typed front end application.
+I hope everyone have a fun of typed front end application.